Race Wins for Ritomo Miyata and Enaam Ahmed at Sportsland SUGO has reduced Sacha Fenestraz’s lead in the Japanese F3 Championship.

 Enaam Ahmed is the only other driver with a mathematical chance of becoming champion third and is 56 points adrift of his French team-mate.

-In the continued absence of Tairoku Yamaguchi and Katsuaki Kubota, Ryuji ‘Dragon’ Kumita has also extended his lead in the Masters Class to 27 points.
+In the continued absence of Tairoku Yamaguchi and Katsuaki Kubota, Ryuji ‘Dragon’ Kumita also extended his lead in the Masters Class to 27 points.

 2019 Japanese F3 Championship – Drivers’ Standings after 15 Races: